Carnian pluvial episode: Effects on carbonate platforms

 In the South China block, the demise of carbonate platforms is coupled with the deposition of sediments typical of anoxic environments (black shales).
-Thanks to low oxygen levels, animal remains were often well-preserved in sedimentary deposits called Lagerstätten.
-These Lagerstätten are rich in crinoids and reptiles, such as ichthyosaurs.
+Thanks to low deep-water oxygen levels, animal remains were often well-preserved in sedimentary deposits called lagerstätten.
+These lagerstätten are rich in crinoids and reptiles such as ichthyosaurs.
+Some of the fossil-rich layers overlap with the Carnian Pluvial Episode, such as the transition from the Zhuganpo to Xiaowa formations.
+Nevertheless, black shales are not as abundant in the CPE compared to other extinctions (which typically coincide with oceanic anoxic events).